image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 two pork tenderloins in honey garlic sauce in a white baking dish

-Well, this Honey Garlic Pork Tenderloin Recipe is another delicious way to use honey garlic sauce.
+We love how quick this Pork Tenderloin Recipe is to put together!
 It’s made with juicy pork tenderloins that are doused in a sweet, savory, and tangy honey garlic sauce, then baked until tender, moist, and insanely flavorful.

 This easy dinner recipe takes just 25 minutes to make!